 Collaboration with RISE

 Swegreen has collaborated with RISE on the Neighbourfood project since 2019.
 The aim of the project has been to upgrade an urban farm using modern technology for IoT and AI, which in turn enables further optimisation towards sustainability and the remote control of agricultural processes in what Swegreen calls Farming-as-a-Service – a concept to further contribute to sustainable and peri-urban food production.
-Charlie Gullström, a senior researcher at RISE, is the project manager of Sharing Cities Stockholm and has spent many years researching smart sustainable cities:

 The Neighbourfood project arose from Sharing Cities Sweden, a national programme that aims to examine how the sharing economy and civic engagement in four Swedish cities can contribute to the climate change transition and which RISE has been a part of since 2017.
 Neighbourfood is a spinoff from the testbed in Stockholm, which is working together with local stakeholders in the Hammarby Sjöstad district to achieve a local climate goal by changing consumption and transport habits.
 The project encompasses various initiatives to encourage residents to share services locally and to borrow items from one another rather than buy new ones.
 With Neighbourfood, the basic idea is to get people in the local neighbourhood involved in food production that can make use of dark places, such as underground car parks.
 Neighbourfood examines business models and digital technology for running urban farms and distributing vegetables to local residents.